messageCross Icon

 3. Create Slices

-Create a new file called counterSlice.js:
+Create a file named counterSlice.js:

 Code